Skip to content

 Monthly student living budget across rent, food, transport, and personal

-Plan monthly student living budget across rent, food, transport, and personal expenses.
-Enter utilities and see the result instantly.
+Plan monthly student living budget across rent, food, transport, utilities, and personal expenses across a typical academic year.

 What this tool does